find your perfect LLM program

 There are some restrictions on the subject area that can be studied and our bespoke course search – which is hosted on the Marshall Scholarships website – enables students to search all eligible courses to help them apply for a scholarship.
 Marshall Scholars cannot study programs that are longer than the one or two years, nor can the program of study result in a professional qualification.
 Distance learning courses in any format are excluded as are any program of study that involves a significant period away from the university.
 Marshall Scholars can study a course that is offered jointly between two institutions as long as both universities are in the UK.
 Look at our bespoke course search to see if you can find an eligible course – and if it is an LLM that you are interested in studying, make sure you type this into the search box to see what your options are.
 There are currently over 800 eligible Master of Laws programs eligible to study at UK law schools as a Marshall Scholar!

-We are accepting applications for our Postgrad Solutions Study Bursaries worth £500 each. ✓ LLM & PG law courses taught anywhere in the world eligible ✓ January start dates 2021 & 2022 students welcome ✓ Full time, part time and online LLM & PG law students eligible ✓ Application deadline 30th September 2021
+We are accepting applications for our Postgrad Solutions Study Bursaries worth £500 each. ✓ LLM & PG law courses taught anywhere in the world eligible ✓ January start dates 2022 & 2023 students welcome ✓ Full-time, part-time and online LLM & PG law students eligible ✓ Application deadline 30th September 2022

 What are the criteria to gain a Marshall Scholarship?